 After I bought my bike I read up on what you need in order to drive it safely and realized I was hopelessly unprepared.
-Beside the helmet I had gotten with the bike, I had no protection gear.
+Besides the helmet I had gotten with the bike, I had no protective gear.

 According to the internet I even needed special boots for driving… apparently upgrading flip flops to sneakers wasn’t enough.
 So, I improvised what I could and bought motocross gloves as well as elbow and knee pads in a skate shop.